 A contradiction of public health principles.
 Core principles of public health include equity, valuing every life, and preventing harm.
 The President’s plan contradicts our values and ethics.
 People come to the US to improve their lives, often in response to physical and sexual violence, and poverty.
 Amidst worldwide economic turmoil and war, while capital and goods—but not people—flow freely across borders, we remember that it is part of the US origin story to welcome people to this country, with or without documentation.

-Deportation and threat of deportation affect not only undocumented people, but also their children and family members who are often legal residents, anyone perceived to be an immigrant based on skin color or other factors, other people with whom they share communities or schools, and our broader society.
+Deportation and threat of deportation affect undocumented people, their children and family members who are often legal residents, anyone perceived to be an immigrant based on skin color or other factors, people with whom they share communities or schools, and our broader society.

 By the numbers

 - Approximately 11 million undocumented immigrants live in the US currently, according to the Pew Research Center.

 - An estimated 4.5 million US-citizen children live in families in which at least one person is undocumented, according to Human Impact Partners.